-We strongly encourage that everyone who can wear a face covering should continue to do so, in enclosed spaces where social distancing isn’t possible or when you come into contact with people you don’t normally meet.
+We strongly encourage everyone who can wear a face covering should do so, in enclosed spaces where social distancing isn’t possible or when you come into contact with people you don’t normally meet.

 - Most people with a lung condition will be fine wearing a face covering.